davideagno/MAD_sequences/README.md

 Demo which replicates the MAD sequence with adaptive weigths for the illustrative example of Section 2.5.

 Ensure you have R (≥ 4.0) installed along with the mentioned packages.
-The source files contained in XXXXXXX.
+The source files are contained in the repository.
 ```r
 library(parallel)
 library(rmp)